RavidEliyahu/islands-bitmap/README.md

 # islands-bitmap
-This app will randomize n x m matrix and will draw it on the screen. <br>
+This app will randomize width x height matrix and will draw it on the screen. <br>
 Furthermore, you can find how many islands the random matrix has by pressing solve.<br>

 ## Stack